Automattic/isolated-block-editor/README.md

 	new DependencyExtractionWebpackPlugin( { injectPolyfill: true } )
 ]
 ```

+Alternatively you can use the [`@wordpress/scripts`](https://developer.wordpress.org/block-editor/packages/packages-scripts/) build system, which automatically runs `DependencyExtractionWebpackPlugin`:

+`wp-scripts start`

 You can use the provided [`iso-gutenberg.php`](examples/wordpress-php/README.md) file to help when using the IsolatedBlockEditor on a WordPress site.
 It will load Gutenberg and set up your configuration.